AlenMandic/express-basic-practice/README.md

   In order to test the code out for yourself, you can clone the repository from GitHub or do it locally using git-bash or command prompt.
    - Create a new empty folder for this project
-   - Open git bash in that folders location and run git clone https://github.com/AlenMandic/express-basic-practice
+   - Open git bash in that folders location and run:  git clone https://github.com/AlenMandic/express-basic-practice
    - while in the terminal install needed Node dependencies:
       - npm install express
       - npm install ejs